100Automations/github-spoints-counter/README.md

 ## Quickstart

-To get started, take a look at the [installation instructions](#installation) to install.
-Then review our [instructions](#resourcesinstructions) to find steps to use the extension.
+To get started, take a look at the [Installation](#installation) steps to install.
+Then review our [Resources/Instuctions](#resourcesinstructions) to find steps to use the extension.

 ### Current State